hammadaiy/hammadaiy/README.md

 ## Outside of code

-Photography, football, and slowly learning Finnish (currently around A2).
+Photography, football, and learning Finnish (currently at A2 level).